- Sixteen Relays 2A/24V 8-Layer Stackable HAT for Raspberry Pi

-- Sixteen RELAYS with Status LEDs and NO contacts
+- All Relays with Status LEDs and NO contacts

 - Eight layer stackable to 128 relays